What alternatives to animated GIF are there?

 https://en.wikipedia.org/wiki/AV1#AV1_Image_File_Format_(AVIF)

-Ezgif allows to create, convert, split and edit AVIF files with most of our tools.
+Ezgif allows you to create, convert, split, and edit AVIF files using most of our tools.

 Demo in AVIF format AVIF image, 87.4 KB, 67 frames